andynu/rfk/README.md

 ## Attributions

 * Thanks to David Howden for the dhowden/tag library, used for audio only checksums and mp3 metadata extraction.
-See [LICENSE](src/github.com/dhowden/tag/LICENSE)
+See [LICENSE](vendor/github.com/dhowden/tag/LICENSE)
+* Thanks to Kohei Shitaune for the shkh/lastfm-go library, used to pull metadata from lastfm.
+See [LICENSE](vendor/github.com/shkh/lastfm-go/LICENSE)